iron-fish/website/blog/2023-02-28-testnet-rewards.md

 ## What's Next?

-This week, we will roll out a Redemptions Portal — testnet participants will use this portal to apply for the mainnet token aidrop.
+This week, we will roll out a Redemptions Portal — testnet participants will use this portal to apply for the mainnet token airdrop.
 In preparation for this, please confirm you can log in on [https://ironfish.network](https://ironfish.network).
 Doing so will also confirm your email address, which we will use for communication throughout the process.

 When the Portal is released, we will announce it on our Discord and send emails out to users with verified emails and testnet points.
 Once you’re notified, head to the [Redemption Portal](https://testnet.ironfish.network/redemption) and complete the KYC process.